Mcfloy/launchpad/README.md

 The first column is the note number, from 11 to 79, note that the numbers `19`, `29`, `39`, `49`, `59`, `69`, `79` are not available.
 The second column is the path to the sound file, can be absolute or relative.
 The third column is the color of the note, from 0 to 127.

+*PS: The note grid is the same for the following supported Launchpad models: MiniMK2, MiniMK3, X.*

 ![](colors.png)